chrispader/EyeMind/README.md

 	D.3.
 Anaylsis

 		D.3.1 File import
-				1. At the moment, you can import only a single file corresponding to one data collection (including all the questions).
+				1. You can import sveral files corresponding to several data collection sessions.
 Use the export feature to export csv gaze and fixation data, which you can analysis externally.
-The support for several files will be provided in a following version.

 		D.3.2 File export
 				1. You can export the following